alphagov/govuk-developer-docs/source/manual/data-gov-uk-2nd-line.html.md

 1. Click 'Add Publisher' and complete the form.
 1. Follow the instructions in the section below to add a user as an 'admin' for the organisation (this would normally be the person making the request, so they can then add further users themselves without needing to contact support).

+### Changing the name of a publishing organisation

+1. Login to [CKAN][dgu-ckan] as a 'sysadmin' user (see above for credentials).
+1. Click the 'Publishers' button.
+1. Find the relevant publisher organisation and click 'manage'
+1. Change the name, and if applicable the description and contact detail fields.
+1. Click 'update publisher'
+1. Changes in CKAN will be immediate.
+Changes on data.gov.uk may take up to 24 hours to appear.

 ### Assigning users to publishers (setting user permissions)

 1. Login to [CKAN][dgu-ckan] as a 'sysadmin' user (see above for credentials).